Nikkakko/online-marketplace/README.md

-## bulding full stack online marketplace with nextjs,prisma,mysql or mongodb,stripe, using shadcn-ui and tailwindcss
+# bulding full stack online marketplace with nextjs,prisma,mysql or mongodb,stripe, using shadcn-ui and tailwindcss.

+## store your product and sell it online